Best AI Apps for Doctors in 2026: 6 Tool Categories That Save Time (Without Cutting Corners)

 February 28, 2026

-Quick answer: the best apps for doctors
+Quick answer: the best AI apps for doctors

 1. AI medical scribe app (documentation automation)